zeno4ever/outlinedemoparty/content/compos.md

 * We accept entries for any platform - PC, Atari, Amiga, C64, ZX Spectrum, MSX, plotters, fridges, etc. etc
 * Entries can be submitted under Oldskool and Newskool in all executable competitions.
 * If there are not enough entries in either category they'll be joined into a single competition.
-* General rule for Oldskool are old machines and for Newskool is modern machines and fantasy consoles
+* General rule for Oldskool are old machines and for Newskool is modern machines and fantasy consoles.
 * If you're not sure if your entry should be submitted under old or new contact the organisers.
-* Multiple entries per compo are allowed
+* Multiple entries per compo are allowed.
 * Videocaptures that are not supplied in 1920x1080 will be upscaled to 1920x1080 while maintaining aspect ratio and any unused areas will be filled with black.
 * Do not manipulate your recording for performance.
 When in doubt we will disqualify.